-REQUEST FOR PROPOSALS (DRAFT)
+REQUEST FOR PROPOSALS

-Draft v: April 1, 2015 (LOIs and Applications must be submitted in compliance with the Final RFP)
+April 23, 2015 (LOIs and Applications must be submitted in compliance with this Final RFP)

 Overview of Funding Opportunity

 UC President Janet Napolitano and UC Research Initiatives are pleased to issue a Request for Proposals for the 2016 President's Research Catalyst Awards.
 This president's initiative aims to advance innovative research in areas of strategic importance to UC that has the potential to benefit California, the nation and the world, and to stimulate public support for UC research.
 Awards are made on a competitive basis for highly meritorious research that fulfills the following programmatic goals: